 This seminar develops the central theme of humility as taught in the scriptures, church history, and contemporary spiritual writings, and relates the theme to the universal experience of “church politics.”
 Basic principles of relationship, communication habits, conflict resolution, and more are addressed as a list of “rules for applying humility in the context of church politics” is explored.
 Freedom for discussion, questions, and personal application are given.

 9. Christian Spirituality in the Context of World Religions

 This seminar, aimed at both inquisitive Christians as well as “seekers” in the things of religion draws from the instructor’s years of experience teaching Philosophy and World Religions at a secular College Campus.
 The seminar is designed to address issues related to intelligent Christian faith and relevant Christian experience as it relates to the diverse religious context in which we live today.
 We may cover such questions as: How do we evaluate the merits of one religion over another?
 What are the similarities and differences between Christian spiritual practice and that of another religion?
 What may be learned of benefit for Christians from studying or experimenting with other religions?
 How do we understand and speak of Christ in a pluralistic culture?
 A good deal of time in this seminar may be spent in discussion and addressing the questions of the participants.

-P. S. – I also have taught and wrote about prayer, spiritual formation, living in voluntary simplicity, philosophy, and reasons for believing in Christianity.
+P. S. – I also have taught and written about prayer, spiritual formation, living in voluntary simplicity, philosophy, and reasons for believing in Christianity.
 Feel free to work with me on what might be best for your group.

 Speaking Engagements and Arrangements